santiago-jv/deliveries-manager/README.md

 ## Deliveries App

 This is my most complex application.
-(Deliveries in React js + REST API in Spring Boot Framework).
+(Deliveries in React js + REST API in Spring Boot Framework)
+## How to start the server
+Run *npm install and npm start*